Edited by Hon. Nelson L. Peralta & Paschal O. Nwokocha

 Provisional Waivers of Inadmissibility for Unlawful Presence and Related Waiver Issues

-Introduction; Eligibility Requirements; Process; Eligibility Standards; Potential Pitfalls in Provisional Waiver Cases; Special Considerations for Person in Removal Proceedings; Traditional Waivers
+Introduction; Eligibility Requirements; Process; Eligibility Standards; Potential Pitfalls in Provisional Waiver Cases; Special Considerations for Persons in Removal Proceedings; Traditional Waivers

 – Michael H. Davis & Cassondre K. Buteyn